ayush-agrawal/gym-cassie/readme.txt

     - install the package by running
         `pip install -e .`
 3. Go to gym-cassie folder,
+    (Note: gym-casse is forked from https://github.com/p-morais/gym-cassie;
+    the model is modified (especially) observation and reward functions)
     - install the package in the similar manner
         `pip install -e .`